 Practice Free AIF-C01 Exam Online Questions

 - A .
-The process of creating new AI algorithms
+Predictability of outputs

 B